PDP Frequently Asked Questions

 What will I gain from participating in the program for a 2nd or 3rd time?

 Participants are encouraged to attend for a second, third or even fourth year, with an increasing leadership role within our community.
 Returning participants are strongly encouraged to become Design Team Leaders, leading a small group of participants in the design of an authentic, inclusive STEM learning experience.
 Partially concurrent workshops are offered to returning participants, with an emphasis for Design Team Leaders on developing leadership skills.
 A number of discrete roles have been developed to facilitate the varied levels and interests of returning participants.
-Depending upon your role placement, you may gain experience in facilitating learning actvities, leading a discussion, assessment, or other new roles defined each year.
+Depending upon your role placement, you may gain experience in facilitating learning activities, leading a discussion, assessment, or other new roles defined each year.
 A substantial fraction of all PDP participants complete the cycle multiple times, and often feel their second experience is when it all comes together.
 Participants also come back to maintain an active role in the ISEE community, and derive many intangible benefits.

 Is it possible to return to the PDP and not lead a team?